Updated 2019. Posted 2015. | By iAdControl.com

 Headings also break down chunks of content and enables the user to easily scan your pages, which is great for all types of users.
 Headings and subheadings structure's the content as the user goes through the page.
 It's better than having one page full of just text as this immediately puts the user off reading further.

 Headings are particularly great for website accessibility too, as people with visual impairment who are using assistive technology can tab through the headings and select which content they wish to be read out.
+Screen readers can also identify the heading level.

 All links should be meaningful when it comes to SEO and web accessibility.

 Generic links like ‘find out more’ will not help search engines either to understand the importance of the anchor text.
 So when linking to another page, specify exactly where the link will go to with 2-3 relevant keywords.
+Internal linking can also improve link equity throughout other pages on your website.

 Do not overuse anchor texts and overstuff with keywords, as it will be counted as spam.
 If the links are relevant, flows well and has high usability than its fine.